 All children deserve a Fair Start in life.
 Yet, Alberta’s inconsistent, expensive, and incomplete delivery of child care means that many kids are being left behind.
 Fair Start Alberta is a campaign spearheaded by the Alberta Federation of Labour for universal early childhood education and care.
 The campaign highlights the benefits a system of universal child care would bring for Alberta’s kids, families, women and workers.

-The Notley Government has recognized the importance of high-quality early childhood education and care with their pilot program of 7000 spaces across 122 non-profit Early Learning and Child Care Centres, in which $25-a-day care was initiated, along with a strong curriculum, staff training, wage top ups and other improvements to ensure high-quality care.
+The Notley Government recognized the importance of high-quality early childhood education and care with their pilot program of 7000 spaces across 122 non-profit Early Learning and Child Care Centres, in which $25-a-day care was initiated, along with a strong curriculum, staff training, wage top ups and other improvements to ensure high-quality care.

-Later this spring, we will be launching the fourth phase of our campaign which concentrates on a Fair Start for Women.
+We are now in the fourth phase of our campaign which concentrates on a Fair Start for Women.
 We know that universal access to early childhood education and care creates opportunities for women to participate in and contribute to our society fairly and fully - through workforce participation, educational attainment, as well as volunteer service, community membership, and enhanced economic participation as wage earners and consumer spenders.

 The Fair Start campaign is reachable through the Alberta Federation of Labour at:

 #300, 10408 124 Street NW